Your pet wants you to read our newsletter. (Then give them a treat.)

-“All of the experiences puppies have within their first 14 weeks of life make a permanent imprint on their brain about what’s safe and unsafe in the world,” explains Novack.
+“All of the experiences puppies have within their first 14 weeks of life make a permanent imprint on their brain about what’s safe and unsafe in the world,” Novack explains.
 “It’s critical that during this period the new experiences your puppy has are positive — you don’t just want them to tough it out on a noisy city street; you want them to be curious about all the elements of it and confident about making good decisions.”

 This part is really important.
-“It would be better not to go to puppy class than to go to a bad one,” says Novack.
+“It would be better not to go to puppy class than to go to a bad one,” Novack says.
 “In that critical developmental period, it’s just as important to avoid bad experiences as it is to provide positive experiences.
 If you buy a puppy rather than adopting one, look for a reputable breeder who actively socializes their puppies until they pass them off to you.
 If you adopt a puppy from a shelter rather than a foster home, get them into a puppy class right away.”
-Trainers should be certified and have experience in puppy socialization,” Novack adds.
+Trainers should be certified and have experience in puppy socialization, Novack adds.
 One major red flag is if the trainers use any kind of punishment or aversion techniques.
 “That’s something you should run far, far away from.”

 And don’t be surprised to not see any puppies at your first class — a humans-only introduction gives the trainer a chance to train you on things like when to reinforce your puppy’s behavior and how to understand their body language.
-Don’t expect to learn many obedience tricks in class.
-“Your pet can always learn skills,” she says, “but the opportunity for puppies to learn how to socialize without fear is brief — and it’s not a time you can get back.”
+Again, don’t expect to learn many obedience tricks in class.
+“Your pet can always learn skills,” Novack says.
+“But the opportunity for puppies to learn how to socialize without fear is brief — and it’s not a time you can get back.”

-How to socialize a puppy.
+How to Socialize a Puppy

 A few guiding principles can help you at home.
 First, think about all of the things your dog will encounter over their lifetime.
 Hair dryers!
 Nail clippings!
 Screeching tires!
 Little kids!
 Tall people!
-And so many other dogs… You want to expose your puppy to as many things that will be part of their regular lives as possible.
+And so many other dogs!
+You want to expose your puppy to as many things that will be part of their regular lives as possible.
 But not all at once.
-Aim for “small introductions, one at a time, making sure that your puppy feels calm and safe and happy,” says Novack.
+Aim for “small introductions, one at a time, making sure that your puppy feels calm and safe and happy,” Novack says.
 One other thing: don’t forget about your puppy’s feet.
 Give them the opportunity to walk on as many different surfaces as possible — tarmac, astroturf, grass, sand, sidewalk grates, and so on.

 Not all puppies are going to approach every exposure with enthusiasm.
 That’s okay — and it’s important that you don’t force your dog into an experience they’re not ready for.
-“What you want to make sure of is that they’re willing to go outside, their body language is loose, and they’re doing it on their own,” says Novack.
+“What you want to make sure of is that they’re willing to go outside, their body language is loose, and they’re doing it on their own,” Novack says.
 “If your dog is hesitant, break the task into smaller pieces.”
 For instance, if your puppy is nervous about going outside, see if they’re curious about just leaving your apartment’s front door.
-Once they’re comfortable with that, see if exploring the hallways interests them.
+Once, they’re comfortable with that, see if exploring the hallways interests them.
 If their body language is relaxed there, see if they’re curious about going in and out of the elevator.
 Baby steps.